This monument with name plaques is on display on the grounds of the Morgan County Courthouse in West Liberty, Kentucky.

 This fountain was initially dedicated to the memory of the local citizens who served in World War I, and later the dedication was extended to veterans of all wars.
 In the center of the fountain is the Albin Polasek sculpture, Emily, which was presented to the city on March 11,1984.

-he Soldiers and Sailors Monument in Plymouth, Pennsylvania, honoring those from the area who died during the fighting of World War I.
+The Soldiers and Sailors Monument in Plymouth, Pennsylvania, honors those from the area who died during the fighting of World War I.

 The monument is the work of the sculptor George Brewster.
 It was dedicated on November 11, 1920.

 To commemorate those who, at the call of country, left all, endured hardships, faced danger, and finally passed out of sight of men by the path of duty, giving up their lives that others might live in freedom.
 A list of 49 names of men from Harrisonburg and Rockingham County who died in service during World War I.